Almond Flour Banana Muffins

-If you need a good on-the-go healthy breakfast recipe to satisfy that sweet tooth, this might be the ticket!
-These Almond Flour Banana Muffins are gluten free, high protein, and low carb.
-This recipe is easy to customize and will satisfy your morning sweet tooth!
+If you need an excellent on-the-go healthy breakfast recipe to satisfy that sweet tooth, this might be the macro recipe you’ve been looking for!
+These Almond Flour Banana Muffins are gluten-free, high protein, and low carb.
+This macro friendly breakfast is easy to customize and will satisfy your morning sweet tooth.
+They make a great grab-no-go snack to have handy too.

 What You Need